 ASC Topic 740 Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 provides detailed guidance for the financial statement recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's financial statements.
 Income tax positions must meet a more-likely-than-not recognition threshold at the effective date to be recognized upon adoption of ASC Topic 740 and in subsequent periods.
 Management is not aware of any uncertain tax positions taken by the Organization as of that date.
-Tax years ended December 31, 2019, through December 31, 2023 remain subject to examination by major tax jurisdictions.
+As of December 31, 2024, the Organization's tax returns remain subject to examination by major tax jurisdictions for the last three years.